armilleiwilliam/howsy-project/README.md

-**Structure::** I have used an MVC type, due to the simplicity I have avoided adding controllers and methods in "App" or "Src" folders, but that's where I would usually put them.
+**Structure::** I have used an MVC type, due to the simplicity I have avoided adding controllers and methods in a "App" or "Src" folder, but that's where I would usually put them if it was more complex.

 **Php version:** I have developed the test using my work computer.
 The most of our projects run php 5.6 or 7.4, I haven't upgraded to v.
 8 yet, so, I have developed the test using php 7.4, but I can develop in Php 8.